 What Are Coding Challenges?

-To stand a good chance at solving problems in coding challenges, you must brush up on:
+To stand a good chance at solving problems in coding challenges, you must brush up on the following:

 - Arrays, stacks, and linked lists